 Bubble levels mounted in the camera’s hot shoe or on a tripod head are good old-fashioned ways to ensure that you’re shooting level, but the Nikon D7500 also has other options that can be even more precise.
 It’s the virtual horizon tool.

-It looks something you might see in an airplane cockpit.
+It looks like something you might see in an airplane cockpit.
 But not only does it measure rotation, it also measures pitch.
 That is, whether the camera is titled up or down.

 On the D7500, there’s not one but three implementations of it, each with its own specific way to access it.